Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 ### Conceptual data modelling

 1. Create a conceptual model of the database and visualise it as an ER diagram.
-2. Write entity type definitions to the repository.
-Use the repository template in Moodle's "Case assignment" page.
+2. Write entity type definitions to the repository. **Use the repository template in Moodle's "Case assignment" page**.

 ### Logical database design